 CHEM 300/310 Quantitative Analysis-Theory and Lab 2,2

-CHEM 380/381 Biochemistry 4,4
+BIOC 380/381 Biochemistry I, II 4,4

-BIOL 280 Cell and Molecular Biology 4
+BIOL 280 Cell Biology 4

+BIOL 300 Genetics 4

 BIOL 350 Mammalian Physiology 4

-Pre-Allied Health
+Pre-Allied Health and Pharmacy

 Based on a current survey of master's programs (including physician assistant, occupational therapy, physical therapy, pharmacy, sports medicine, and chiropractic medicine), the applied health major within the Department of Biology and Chemistry contains most requirements for admission to M.S. programs.
-This major is also specifically designed to meet all admission requirements for entry into a Master or Doctor of Physical Therapy program.
+This major is also specifically designed to address the admission requirements for entry into a Master or Doctor of Physical Therapy program.
+The biology or biochemistry major addresses the requirements for entry into a pharmacy program.